-Boasts a pretty design with purple paint and matching front basket.
+Boasts a pretty design with front basket.
 Great for girls learning to ride, with 16-inch tires, an adjustable seat, hand and pedal brakes, and training wheels.

 Lacks a kickstand, which would come in handy when training wheels are no longer needed.
 Can be a bit difficult to assemble.

 A rugged but attractive bike in the BMX style with 20-inch tires.
 Has easy-to-use coaster brakes and strong steel frame.
 Handlebars are padded and sport streamers.

 It's not as fancy as other bikes we reviewed, but it's cute and well-made, especially considering its budget price.

 Features a steel frame, coaster brakes, 20-inch white wall tires, and a brightly decorated cruiser style.
 Seat padding is soft and comfortable.

 It's somewhat heavy, but it's a rugged bike that's built to last.

 Built for experienced riders who like to tackle various terrain thanks to the lightweight yet solid build, Shimano rear derailleur, and 21 speeds.
 Looks great too.

 Can be time consuming to assemble.
 Some quality control issues reported, such as pedals and seats that didn't fit onto the bike properly.

 Stands out for it's classic cruiser style with large, balloon tires and wide, comfortable seat.
 Features a single speed for easy cruising.
 Comes partially assembled.